 Pharmacies that mix medications are also required to make sure that these medications remain sterile throughout the mixing and dispensing process.
 Read more about medication errors.

 Malpractice can also occur in a dental office setting.
 A dentist is held to the same responsibilities for duty of care as all other physicians.

 The same applies to chiropractors.
 These medical professionals are providing a service that could endanger the health and well being of the patient if done with negligence.

-new jersey Medical Professionals Can Be Held Responsible For Medical Malpractice
+Medical Professionals Can Be Held Responsible For Medical Malpractice

 It is very important to understand that doctors are not the only medical professionals that can be held responsible for malpractice.